>> Financial Assistance

 Printable Guideline Document

-Please submit an application for a grant using the form above and do not rule yourself out.
+Please take the time to complete and submit an application for a grant using the form above.
+Most importantly do not rule yourself out.
 Generally, if you can answer all the questions on the form and are local to our area there is usually a positive outcome.
 The Community Council actively encourages and supports local groups, Clubs and other Organisations who provide valuable activities for the Acton residents and Community.
 This is even more true after the Pandemic and National Lockdowns that have restricted the normal activities and fundraising for so many since March 2020.

 For 2021/22 there are still severe financial difficulties being faced by many Clubs and Organisations in the Acton Community and the Council has relaxed the maximum grant levels for each tier.